Nepal Has Three Straightforward Options

 Before you fly:

-- Fill out the online form at immigration.gov.np
+- Complete the online form at immigration.gov.np

 - Check your passport expiration (6 months minimum required)